Mindfulness: In Nature, In Action And As A Practice

 Mindfulness as a Meditative Practice

-The Outdoors and Mindfulness
+Nature and Mindfulness

 Nature offers a unique and powerful setting for cultivating mindfulness and calm.
 It makses sense from an evolutionary persepctive in that a connection to nature is deeply embedded in our biology.
 We had to attune to weather patterns, the landscape, immediate environment, other animals, and rhythms of night and day for our survival.